davit1992/amega_forex_instruments/readme.md

 we also can implement Clean architecture using CQRS, DDD, paterns in the future if our project will be bigger we can structured microservice architechture and we can use CQRS, DDD, Outbox-Inbox, etc. paterns we also can use RabbitMQ, or Kafka for microservicies comunication

+**How to run project**
+The project was dockerized and for start it we shold have docker instaled in you local cumputer